valzargaming/valzargaming/README.md

 ## Repositories Overview

-**Civ13/Civ13**
-   - **Description:** A total conversion mod for Space Station 13, designed to create a unique gameplay experience themed around Civilization 13.
-   - **Key Features:** Custom game mechanics, new roles, and unique scenarios.
-   - **Get Started:** The repository includes detailed setup instructions to help you get started.

 **discord-php/DiscordPHP**
    - **Description:** DiscordPHP is a powerful PHP library designed to interact with the Discord API.
 It allows developers to build robust and scalable bots with extensive functionality.
    - **Key Features:** Real-time event handling, support for voice communication, and a comprehensive set of API endpoints to integrate with Discord services.